-Biosecurity Australia wishes to acknowledge the extensive work of the IRA Team on this Revised Draft IRA Report.
+Biosecurity Australia wishes to acknowledge the extensive work of the import risk analysis team on this report.
 Others who deserve special acknowledgement are the many scientists, government personnel and apple industry people from Australia and overseas who have contributed in various ways, including collecting and providing technical information.